skip to content

 Parents whose children have been placed in care are entitled to counselling and support as well as to assistance in maintaining a relationship with their child.
 This counselling and support is designed to help improve circumstances inside the birth family within an appropriate amount of time given the child’s developmental status to the point that they can return to their parents’ care.
 If no lasting improvement is possible, the focus of said counselling and support services and any help in maintaining the parent-child relationship turns towards creating an alternative long-term perspective that ensures the child’s or adolescent’s wellbeing (Article 37 [1]).

-Many young people who are living in care have a socially disadvantaged background.
-In 2019, more than half the families whose children are in residential care received government benefits, 40% were single-parent families.
-70% of the single parents were on government benefits.
+Many young people who are living in care have a socially disadvantaged background: More than half the families whose children are in residential care receive government benefits, 40% are single-parent families.
+70% of the single parents are on government benefits.
 2% of the young people in care no longer had living parents.
 Just under half were members of the immigrant community; for almost one third of them, German was not spoken in the family.

 Girls are underrepresented in the group of recipients of socio-educational support.
 Their number only begins to rise once they reach puberty.